tiger12055/Andy-Wang-IS24-full-stack-competition-req97073-backend/README.md

 3. Once the application starts successfully, you should see log messages indicating that the application is running, including the port number it's listening on (3000 by default).

+4. You can also access Swagger API by accessing (http://localhost:3000/api/api-docs) once application is running.

+5. For this project, I am using in-memory H2 database and you can find my sql and schema file under resources/ folder.

-4. You can now access the API endpoints using an API client, such as Postman, or by connecting the backend to a frontend application.
+6. You can now access the API endpoints using an API client, such as Postman, or by connecting the backend to a frontend application.

 ## API Endpoints
 - `GET /api/products`: Fetch all products